ASoldo/golang-ecolabel-backend/README.md

 # golang-ecolabel-backend

-Golang implementation for EcoLabel project
+🔷 Golang implementation for 📗 EcoLabel project

-## Run api
+## Run api with Go CLI

 Start your API by running `go run main.go` in the terminal.
 Your API should start listening on port `3000`.